wisdal/diagnose-and-explain/README.md

 # Diagnose and Explain
-This repository contains code for the paper: **"Diagnose and Explain: Medical Report Generation with Natural Language Explanations"** (will update with arXiv link when preprint gets published)
+This repository contains code for the paper: **"Diagnose and Explain: Medical Report Generation with Natural Language Explanations"** (will update with arXiv link when paper is published)

 Our model takes a single Chest X-ray image as input and generates a complete radiology report using Natural Langugage.
 The generated report contains 2 sections:
 * **Findings:** (the explanation) observations regarding each part of the chest examined.
 Generally a paragraph with 4+ sentences.